Skip to main content

 About Managed OS for macOS

-Managed OS for macOS allows you to automatically deploy and enforce macOS updates across your fleet of Mac computers.
-Updates are delivered via Declarative Device Management (DDM).
+Managed OS for macOS deploys and enforces macOS updates across your fleet of Mac computers via Declarative Device Management (DDM).
 You can offer major macOS upgrades on-demand from Self Service or have them enforced automatically.
-Instead of manually managing macOS updates, you configure Iru Endpoint to handle the update process according to your specified schedule.
+When you configure Managed OS, Iru declares the required macOS version and deadline; macOS handles download, caching, notifications, and installation.
+Iru handles:

-• Update detection — Iru monitors for available macOS updates from Apple
+• Update detection: Iru monitors for available macOS updates from Apple

-• Download and caching — Updates are automatically downloaded and cached on devices
+• Download and caching: Updates are automatically downloaded and cached on devices

-• User notification — Users are notified of pending updates with enforcement deadlines
+• User notification: Users are notified of pending updates with enforcement deadlines

-• Automatic installation — Updates are installed according to your configured schedule
+• Automatic installation: Updates are installed according to your configured schedule

-• Compliance monitoring — Iru tracks which devices have successfully updated
+• Compliance monitoring: Iru tracks which devices have successfully updated

 Enabling Managed OS for macOS in your Library